heber-silva/CKA-Obsidian-Vault/Security/Role Based Access Control Good Practices.md

 Users who have rights to create objects in a cluster may be able to create sufficient large objects to create a denial of service condition either based on the size or number of objects, as discussed in [etcd used by Kubernetes is vulnerable to OOM attack](https://github.com/kubernetes/kubernetes/issues/107325).
 This may be specifically relevant in multi-tenant clusters if semi-trusted or untrusted users are allowed limited access to a system.

-One option for mitigation of this issue would be to use [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/#object-count-quota) to limit the quantity of objects which can be created.
+One option for mitigation of this issue would be to use [](https://kubernetes.io/docs/concepts/policy/resource-quotas/#object-count-quota) to limit the quantity of objects which can be created.

 ## What's next[](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#what-s-next)